gogorya/llm-assistants/README.md

 - The Docker Compose files are not supposed to run altogether.
 - Check environment variables.
-- Recommended to run either ollama or llamacpp-server.
+- Recommended to run either ollama or llama-cpp.
 - Refer to the mentioned documentations for configuration and setup.
 - When run initially, it may take up to 5-10 minutes.
 Please wait or check Docker logs.